 - 2 eggs

 - 1 tbsp parsley, dried

 - 5 oz cheese (mature cheddar is great; 5oz = 150g)

 Crush or grind the nuts (you can use a food processor to save time) then mix with the breadcrumbs.
 If you don’t have all the proper equipment (we don’t) then use the end of a glass bottle crush the nuts in a plastic bowl.

 - Dice then fry the onion in plenty of oil.
 When the onions have turned clear, add them (and all the oil!) to the mix

-- Add in the eggs, crushed or grated garlic, salt, pepper, stock, herbs and grated cheese
+- Add in the eggs, crushed or grated garlic, salt, pepper, broth, herbs and grated cheese.

 Place in baking tray and cook for 40 minutes at 180°C (check it after 30 mins, you don’t want it getting too dry).